Sifchain/cryptoeconomics/liquidity-mining-rewards-apr-2020/README.md

 Tickets are non-fungible.
 Each ticket has a multiplier that grows over time up from 25% to 100%.

 #### Reward Generation
-Each time period, each ticket generates rewards from each global bucket based on its multiplier.
+Each time period, each ticket generates rewards from each global bucket on the basis of 1 share per ticket.
 The rewards are attached to the ticket.

 #### Claiming rewards
 Users can claim their rewards at any time by resetting their tickets.
 Whenever a ticket is reset, it will release its rewards to the user based on its current multiplier.
 Reset tickets then start empty with a 25% multiplier again.